Mathis Amougou

-Mathis Amougou (born 18 January 2006) is a French professional footballer who plays as a midfielder for Ligue 1 club Strasbourg.
+Mathis Amougou (born 18 January 2006) is a French professional footballer who plays as a midfielder for club Toulouse on loan from Strasbourg.

 Early life

 Born in Le Blanc-Mesnil, Amougou has three brothers; one elder, a twin and one younger, all of whom also play football.
 He first took an interest in football as a child, accompanying his elder brother to his football training sessions in Sevran, though he was not able to register with any club as he was too young.

 Club career

 Early career

 After his family moved to La Ferté-Gaucher, Amougou began his career with local side Entente Brie Est, spending two seasons before a move to Torcy in 2014.
 While at Torcy, he was also enrolled at the prestigious football academy INF Clairefontaine.

 Saint-Étienne

 Amougou who had already been training with the academy of professional side Saint-Étienne, moved officially in July 2021.

 After a year playing youth football with Saint-Étienne, he was promoted to the club's second team, competing in the Championnat National 3.
 Mid-way through his first season in senior football, in April 2023, he signed his first professional contract with the club, penning a two-year deal.

 After making his senior debut on 13 January 2024 in a goalless draw against Laval in Ligue 2, he established himself as a more regular starter during the first half of the 2024–25 Ligue 1.